• Share this on:

 Tips:

-The EU regularly publishes a list of approved pesticides that are authorised for use.
+The EU maintains a list of approved pesticides that are authorised for use.
 This list is often updated and there is a general trend to lower pesticide limits.
 The European Directive on Maximum Residue Levels of Pesticides defines these MRLs, so you should check it frequently.

-The EC has adopted a proposal for a new regulation on the Sustainable Use of Plant Protection Products (PDF).
-This regulation is part of the Farm to Fork strategy.
-The strategy’s aim is to reduce the use of chemical pesticides by 50% by 2030.
+One of the aims of the Farm to Fork strategy is to reduce the use of chemical pesticides by 50% by 2030.
 New measures will guarantee the use of integrated pest management.
 This is an environmentally friendly pest control system.
 It focuses on preventing pests and prioritises alternative pest control methods, so chemical pesticides are only used as a last resort.

 Tips: